 The program book lists the chairs as Frank Stodolka (president), Jim Young (vice-president), Nate Bucklin (secretary), Ken Fletcher (treasurer) and Fred Haskell (official happy deadwood).
 The committee is given as Al Kufeld, Anthony Tollin, Floyd Henderson, Jean Berman, John Kusse, Cliff Ollia and Alton Byron Chermak.
 I (the archivist) understand that Jim Young and Frank Stodolka did much of the work.
 Anthony Tollin attests that committee members present included Fred Haskell, John Kusske, Nate Bucklin and himself.

-Gordon R. Dickson, Charles De Vet and Clifford Simak sat on the panel (there was only one) at Minicon 1 and were used in the advertising.
-I'm not sure whether they were ever referred to as "Guests of Honor" at the time, but they are at least clearly the closest equivalent.
+Gordon R. Dickson, Charles De Vet and Clifford Simak sat on the panel (there was only one) at Minicon 1 and were used to promote the con.
+The term "guests of honor" wasn't used in the advertising, but was in the program book.
 Carl Jacobi was invited, but did not attend.

 The program book was dittoed, 4.25"×11".
 (On a panel at Minicon 13 (transcript also in Rune 54 ff; here are parts 1, 2, 3, and 4) Jim Young said, "I wound up printing the little bulletin that we put out for it... and in ditto, because those were the days of Minneapolis dittoed fanzines."
 According to Anthony Tollin, this "bulletin" was the program book, and it seems to fit.)

 Here are the individual page scans.
 Most people want the second column, which are a reasonable resolution and color depth for reading and being able to see what the book looks like.
 This column was used to make the larger PDF above, while the left column was used to make the smaller.

 |Raw, highest res|